It4innovations/Automatic-certificate-management/README.md

   * path to the robotic certificate
   * Path to the robotic certificate key
   * Path to the file where the intermediate certificates are located

+## Enviroment
+The generated key is encrypted and the password is placed in the PRIVATEPASS variable

 ## Example of json file
 ```